Call us today! 416-636-6071

 Looks simple?
 Not so fast.
 There are many conditions under which the court may not convict a driver of careless driving.
 Here are some of them:

-Inadvertent negligence, for example, may take the form of momentary distraction due to unexpected external factors.
-However, it will not lead to a conviction of careless driving.
+Inadvertent negligence, for example, may manifest as a momentary distraction caused by unexpected external factors.
+However, it will not result in a conviction for careless driving.
 For example, some deviation from the reasonable driving pattern may happen because of a mere rock hitting the windshield.
 Another example is an unexpected animal in the driving lane.
-As such, inadvertent negligence may provide a defence against a careless driving charge.
+As such, inadvertent negligence may provide a defence against a charge of careless driving.

 The driver need not exercise a perfect level of skill and care.
-For example, a driver should not show perfect reaction times or a professional racer’s abilities while on the road.
-Rather, the judge would see whether the individual exercised a reasonable level of skill.
+For example, a driver should not exhibit perfect reaction times or the abilities of a professional racer while on the road.
+Instead, the judge would see whether the individual exercised a reasonable level of skill.
 The judge would also see what an ordinary person would do under the same circumstances.

 There is no strict set of requirements for “due care and attention” in a careless driving ticket.
-Instead, the court considers these requirements in each case.
-They depend on the road, visibility, weather conditions, traffic conditions, etc. In short, these are any conditions that ordinary prudent drivers would take into consideration.
+Instead, the court considers these requirements on a case-by-case basis.
+They depend on factors such as road conditions, visibility, weather conditions, and traffic conditions, among others.
+In short, these are any conditions that ordinary, prudent drivers would take into consideration.

 A motor vehicle accident, even a very serious one, is not indicative of careless driving.
-Rather, one should look into the way of driving—the situation-specific factors listed above matter, as well as other relevant circumstances.
+Instead, one should examine the driving approach—the situation-specific factors listed above are relevant, as well as other pertinent circumstances.

 Of course, the above is not comprehensive guidance to defend a driver in each careless driving ticket.
-Yet, it may explain what is important and what is not when for careless driving cases.
+Yet, it may explain what is essential and what is not in careless driving cases.

 Testimonials